 Laminated glass finds use for safety purposes is made in such a way that it protects the individual from attacks and high impact.
 It will not break like toughened glass, and that is why bulletproof glass and burglar-proof glass are a type of laminated glass.
 Unlike toughened glass which shatters on impact protecting the individual from shards, laminated glass is constructed out of multiple layers, which acts as shock-absorbing and would crack rather than break.

 Perhaps the second most common type of glass after mirrored glass.
 Float glass is widely seen being used in windows and doors of buildings.
 Flat glass is made as to the first step of making float glass.
 Like float glass, flat glass types have a uniform thickness.
-It is often double glazed before being used in construction.
+It is often double glazed like Bristol double glazing before being used in construction.
 It tends to break into shards, so it is only used when safety is not an issue.
 It is a flat glass which is used in phone screens and electronic screens.

 The various types of glass have penetrated our daily lives to such an extent that we cannot imagine our lives without it.
 From safety to necessity, glass is used extensively, and glass manufacturing has the entire world dependent on it.